jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

     merely as one of the recognized religious systems of the world, but as the State Religion of an independent and Sovereign Power.
     (27-Feb-1929)

+Note the reference to state religion.
+Here again, the American outlook may be that this presumes a caliphate.
+But this overlooks the fact that many European democracies also have their own state religions!

 And similarly with regard to the institutions of that time: